sarahaime/stock-quote-api/README.md

   [
       {"stock": "aapl.us", "times_requested": 5},
       {"stock": "msft.us", "times_requested": 2},
-* ✅ All endpoint responses should be in JSON format.
+*  All endpoint responses are in JSON format.

 ### Stock service

-* ✅ Assume this is an internal service, so requests to endpoints in this service don't need to be authenticated.
+* Assume this is an internal service, so requests to endpoints in this service don't need to be authenticated.
-* ✅ When a stock request is received, this service should query an external API to get the stock information.
-For this challenge, use this API: `https://stooq.com/q/l/?s={stock_code}&f=sd2t2ohlcvn&h&e=csv`.
+* When a stock request is received, this service query an external API to get the stock information.
+This API is in use: `https://stooq.com/q/l/?s={stock_code}&f=sd2t2ohlcvn&h&e=csv`.
-* ✅ Note that `{stock_code}` above is a parameter that should be replaced with the requested stock code.
+* Note that `{stock_code}` above is a parameter that is replaced with the requested stock code.

 ## Architecture

 ![Architecture Diagram](https://git.jobsity.com/jobsity/node-challenge/-/blob/master/architecture.png)

-1. ✅  A user makes a request asking for Nasdaq's current Stock quote: `GET /stock?q=ndq`
+1. A user makes a request asking for Nasdaq's current Stock quote: `GET /stock?q=ndq`
-2. ✅ The API service calls the stock service to retrieve the requested stock information
+2. The API service calls the stock service to retrieve the requested stock information
-3. ✅ The stock service delegates the call to the external API, parses the response and returns the information back to the API service.
+3. The stock service delegates the call to the external API, parses the response and returns the information back to the API service.
-4. ✅ The API service saves the response from the stock service in the database.
+4. The API service saves the response from the stock service in the database.
-5. ✅ The data is formatted and returned to the user.
+5. The data is formatted and returned to the user.

-## Bonuses
+## Additional Features

-The following features are optional to implement, but if you do, you'll be ranked higher in our evaluation process.
+- **Unit Tests**: Comprehensive unit tests have been implemented for all services to ensure functionality and reliability.

-* ✅ Add unit tests for the services.
+- **Contract/Integration Tests**: Integration tests for the API service are currently in progress (WIP).
-* ✅ (Partially done) Add contract/integration tests for the API service.
+- **JWT Authentication**: Plans to implement JWT for enhanced security, replacing basic authentication for all endpoints.
-* ✅ Use JWT instead of basic authentication for endpoints.
+- **Containerization**: Future implementation of service orchestration using containers (TODO).
-* Use containers to orchestrate the services.
+- **API Documentation**: Ongoing work on documenting the API with OpenAPI/Swagger (WIP).
-* ✅ (Partially done) Use OpenAPI/Swagger to document the API.
+- **Password Reset Endpoint**: A feature that allows users to reset their passwords via email, providing a new password.
-* ✅ Add endpoint to reset user password sending an email with the new password.
+- **Docker Orchestration**: Future plans to utilize Docker for orchestrating services (TODO).

 ### Instructions